hurricup/WoW-EPGP-BattleBot/README.md

 * `/epgpbb help` - display configuration help
 * `/epgpbb list` - list of current configuration
-* `/epgpbb add GP_value on ...` - add new rule to charge GP on event
+* `/epgpbb add GP_value on event` - add new rule to charge GP on event.
+Events are:
   * `death by spell_id` - charge GP on taking damage with overkill from spell by id
   * `damage by spell_id` - charge GP on taking damage from spell by id
   * `buff spell_id [stacks min_staks]` - charge GP to players, gathered min_staks of buff/debuff